How to check MacBook temperature

 Does Mac have a temperature sensor?

-Macs have various temperature sensors that monitor the temperature of different components, such as the battery and CPU.
-If your Mac has fans, they automatically activate to cool down essential components.
+Yes, Macs have various temperature sensors monitoring different components like battery and CPU.
+If your Mac has fans, they automatically activate to cool essential components.
+Modern Macs include dozens of sensors throughout the logic board, storage, and display assembly.

 What is a normal MacBook temperature?

-While separate components have different temperature thresholds, a Mac’s regular ambient temperature ranges between 10° to 35°C (50°F to 95°F).
+Mac ambient temperature should stay between 10° to 35°C (50°F to 95°F).
+Internal CPU temperatures normally idle at 40-50°C (104–122°F) and can reach 80–100°C (176–212°F) under load.
+Anything consistently above 90°C requires immediate attention.
 If you want to prevent your Mac from heating, try AlDente Pro.
 With its Heat Protection feature, you can set a maximum temperature and get notifications when your device overheats.

 How do I know if my Mac is overheating?